7 takeaways from Disney World's July reopening

 David Roark/Disney

-Almost all of Epcot's rides will be operational, but many of the stores, restaurants and food kiosks where it's easy to grab a cold water and a Mickey-shaped hot pretzel will remain closed.
+In the parks already opened, almost all the rides were operational, but many of the stores, restaurants and food kiosks where it's easy to grab a cold water and a Mickey-shaped hot pretzel were closed.

 2. Entertainment is of the pop-up variety